 The pandemic has exposed the fragility of our food supply systems, from complex value chains to impacts on our ecosystems.
 But it has also demonstrated that businesses and people are ready to build back better.
 This crisis offers us a chance to radically rethink how we produce and consume food.
 For example, reorienting consumption by halving food waste and catalyzing a shift towards more plant-rich diets, is also a powerful climate mitigation tool to take advantage of.
 It is up to us to seize this opportunity and put sustainable food systems at the heart of the green recovery.

 – Inger Andersen, Executive Director of the United Nations Environment Programme (UNEP), September 2020

-The Pre-Summit of the UN Food Systems Summit, taking place in Rome, Italy, in hybrid format on 26-28 July 2021, will set the stage for the culminating global event in September by bringing together diverse actors from around the world to leverage the power of food systems to deliver progress on all 17 SDGs.
+The Pre-Summit of the UN Food Systems Summit that took place in Rome, Italy, in hybrid format on 26-28 July 2021, set the stage for the culminating global event in September by bringing together diverse actors from around the world to leverage the power of food systems to deliver progress on all 17 SDGs.